Ideas & Inspiration

-There are many seeds to try this winter, but the most popular for indoor starting are tomatoes, peppers, eggplant, cucumbers, melons and both winter and summer squash.
+There are many seeds to try this season, but the most popular for indoor starting are tomatoes, peppers, eggplant, cucumbers, melons and both winter and summer squash.

 Most vegetables will need to be started six weeks before the average date of the last frost in your area.
 The seed packet will outline the information you need to get started – pay close attention to the “days to germinate” and add the “days to maturity.”
 Working with your area’s last frost date, use this sum and count backward to get the ideal date to begin planting.

 Do start with seeds packaged for the current season.
 You can use older seeds, but they lose viability over time.
 Test viability of older seeds by placing 10 seeds an even distance apart on a damp paper towel.
 Roll the towel up and put in a plastic bag.
 Leave the rolled paper towel in a warm spot for two to five days and check to see which seeds are germinated.
 The ratio of germinated seeds will be about the same for the entire packet.

 While some seeds sprout when planted directly in the soil, most need a bit of help to get started.
 Simply soak seeds in warm water for 2 to 4 hours to soften.
 Large seeds, such as beans, like to be soaked overnight.
 Read the instruction on the seed packet to ensure the optimal conditions for your seeds.

 Do start with the right materials.
 Seed growing media like potting mix is far better than ordinary garden soil.
 When used with growing kits or peat pots, it will give your seedlings the fast root development they need.